Meet the Other Phone. Protection built in.

 What do 3-year-olds like to play?

-While three-year-olds often engage in parallel play - playing separately without interacting much - they may also start with associative play - still playing separately but interacting with their peers through conversation and cooperation.
+While 3-year-olds often engage in parallel play - playing separately without interacting much - they may also start with associative play - still playing separately but interacting with their peers through conversation and cooperation.
 For instance, they may chat about the colour of their toy cars or the shape of the building they are constructing with magnetic pieces.
 They may also enjoy imaginative play together, such as role-playing with a baby doll and buggy.

-What are the best toys for 3 year olds?
+What are the best toys for 3-year-olds?

-The Kinetic Sand Folding Sand Box is also a brilliant and much-recommended toy for three-year-olds.
+The Kinetic Sand Folding Sand Box is also a brilliant and much-recommended toy for 3-year-olds.
 The sand can be shaped and moulded for children to make their own creations using the included accessories, and it never dries out, so they can play with it repeatedly.
 It’s stored and played with in a folding box, providing plenty of sensory and creative play without making too much mess.

 How we chose our recommendations